hde08/Aspat-GBR-HeatTolVar/Data/README.md

 **Description of files content :**

-1/ Aspat_fragment_sizes.csv > Estimation of individual fragments sizes using number of pixels on 2D images ID : Fragment ID
+1/ Aspat_fragment_sizes.csv > Estimation of individual fragments sizes using number of pixels on 2D images -ID : Fragment ID
-Npixel : 2D Fragment size (in number of pixels)
+  -Npixel : 2D Fragment size (in number of pixels)

 2/ Aspath_chla.csv > Individual fragments chlorophyll a content (see 'Validation of chlorophyll measurements from hyperspectral imaging' in supplementary materials)
-Chla_per_dw : Fragment chla content standardized to dry weight (g/g dw)
+  -Chla_per_dw : Fragment chla content standardized to dry weight (g/g dw)
-MeanNDVI : Fragment mean NDVI value computed from hyperspectral measurements
+  -MeanNDVI : Fragment mean NDVI value computed from hyperspectral measurements

 3/ Aspath_tanks_temperature_adj.csv > Temperature summary for each tank and each experiment run at the 14 different reef sites
   -maxTemp : Maximum temperature reached during the run